-• How does the designated index differ from a relevant broad market index?
+How does the designated index differ from a relevant broad market index?

-• Where can the methodology used for the calculation of the designated index be found?
+Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website: www.loim.com
+More product-specific information can be found on the website: www.loim.com are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Product name: LO Selection - TargetNetZero (USD) Credit Bond